 A major incident is any incident in which a person suffers an injury or medical emergency requiring evacuation or medical treatment, or any other incident that significantly alters the nature and timing of the tour (vehicle breakdown, natural disaster, etc.).
-Háfjall ehf. is a small company generally with no superiors to be informed, but this step is deliberately kept in the plan for guides to consider if any business partners or other stakeholders may need to be informed (for example, if a tour was organised through a third party).
+Háfjall ehf. is a small company generally with no superiors to be informed, but this step is deliberately kept in the plan for guides to consider if any business partners or other stakeholders may need to be informed (for example, if a tour was organized through a third party).

-Assess situation and ensure safety for all clients, gude, and others
+Assess situation and ensure safety for all clients, guide, and others

 Person(s) injured No injuries

-\downarrow \downarrow
+$\downarrow$ $\downarrow$

 Call 112 using phone or TETRA, or Attend to clients and bystanders as

 activate PLB emergency signal necessary

-\downarrow \downarrow
+↓ $\downarrow$

-Provide location and details of injury Perform recovery / repair / as required
+Provide location and details of injury Perform recovery $/$ repair $/$ as required

-\downarrow \downarrow
+↓ $\downarrow$

 Administer first aid Inform superiors / management

-\downarrow \downarrow
+↓ $\downarrow$

-Attend to possible hypothermia of patient and others Evaluate options for continuation or modification of the ongoing tour
+Attend to possible hypothermia of patient Evaluate options for continuation or

-\downarrow \downarrow
+and others modification of the ongoing tour

+$\downarrow$ $\downarrow$

 Prepare for arrival of rescue team Compile incident report

-\downarrow

-Attend to patient, other clients, and bystanders

 ↓

+Attend to patient, other clients, and

+bystanders

+$\downarrow$

-Once injured person(s) are with rescue team, take secondary measures
+Once injured person(s) are with rescue

-\downarrow
+team, take secondary measures

+↓

 Inform superiors / management

+$\downarrow$

+Inform family / ICE contacts of injured

+persons

 ↓

-Inform family / ICE contacts of injured persons

-\downarrow

 Attend to other clients and bystanders as

 necessary

-\downarrow
+↓ Compile incident month

 Compile incident report

-\downarrow
+↓ ↓

 Submit incident report to authorities